 So what does this mean for the 32-year-old as he prepares for his 12th season?
 The Nats are anticipating a healthy Strasburg to be ready for 2021.

 "I expect Stras to come back, make a full recovery,” manager Dave Martinez said on Sept.
 22. “He feels really good right now.”

 2. Who will pitch in the starting rotation?

-Of the starting rotation of Max Scherzer, Strasburg, Patrick Corbin, Aníbal Sánchez and Austin Voth, how the Nationals fill the fourth and fifth spots for 2021 is in question.
+After having a 2020 starting rotation of Max Scherzer, Strasburg, Patrick Corbin, Aníbal Sánchez and Austin Voth, the Nationals will have to figure out how to fill the fourth and fifth spots for '21.

-Sánchez expressed his desire to return to the Nats, who hold a team option on him for next season.
+The Nats declined their team option on Sánchez, who had expressed his desire to return.
 The 36-year-old posted a 15-13 record and 4.52 ERA over his two years in Washington.
 He went 4-5 with a 6.62 ERA after encountering ups and downs this year, his 15th big league season on the mound.

 After implementing a combination of Joe Ross, Erick Fedde and Voth as the fifth starter in 2019, the Nats wanted to identify one person for the role this past season.
 Ross was the top candidate, and after he elected not to play this year, Voth beat out Fedde for the job.
 The 28-year-old struggled in his first year in the full-time role.
 Voth often had trouble pitching late into games, and he didn't earn his first win of the year until his second-to-last start on Sept.
 22. He finished 2020 at 2-5 with a 6.34 ERA.

 It remains to be seen how many changes the Nats make to the starting rotation, and if they bring in new talent via free agency, trades or the prospect pool.

 3. How many from the World Series team will return?